bobaSquad/Roaster/README.md

 Missing a deadline, procrastination, or just no motivation what so ever - we have all dealt with such treacherous paths during our time as a student.
 How do we remedy this, you ask?
 Well, we all love hearing that "ding" on our phones as we get a message - what if you got a bunch of those roasting you?
 Let us explain - what if they roasted you about your chronic procrastination, laziness, and just guilt-tripped you into making sure you don't fail that one 8 am class?

 ## What it does
+The bot first takes a calendar ID.
+And then, events are obtained from the google calendar API using the calendar ID and the user is reminded of the events via messenger.
+These events are assumed to be deadlines for assignments, meeting times, etc. The reminders simply roast you!

+## How to use it
 1. Reach out to the messenger bot.
 2. Text it your calendar id (google calendar) - it is your email associated with the calendar.
 3. Get ready to get roasted and reminded!